 |Graduate/Professional||Not applicable||$20,500 (all unsubsidized)|

 Dependent students who were not able to secure a PLUS loan for additional funds can borrow money up to the independent student loan amount.
 Additionally, there is a lifetime limit on Stafford loans—currently capped at $31,000 for dependent students, $57,500 for independent students, and $138,500 for graduate students.

 Subsidized vs. Unsubsidized

 With a subsidized Stafford Loan, the federal government pays the interest on the loan while a student is still in school.
 In other words, the loan value has nothing added to its original amount until after you graduate.
-Subsidized loans are available on the basis of financial need.
+Subsidized loans are available based on financial need.

-Students who don't qualify for a subsidized loan can still receive an unsubsidized loan, but will accrue interest while they are still in school.
+Students who don't qualify for a subsidized loan can still receive an unsubsidized loan but will accrue interest while they are still in school.
 However, they do not have to begin repaying the loan until after they graduate, and their six-month grace period has ended.

-The amounts of subsidized loans a student can receive are limited to the “dependent” maximums listed above.
+The amounts of subsidized loans a student can receive are limited to the dependent maximums listed above.
 For example, the maximum subsidized loan amount for a freshman student would be $3,500.
-Any additional Stafford Loans received, up to the freshman year maximum of $9,500, would be unsubsidized.
+Any additional Stafford loans received, up to the freshman year maximum of $9,500, would be unsubsidized.

 Graduate students are not eligible to receive subsidized loans.

 Interest Rates and Fees

 The Federal Student Aid website maintains and regularly updates information about the current interest rates for federal student loans.
 It's important to check it occasionally because the rates charged will vary by loan and borrower type.
 As an example, for loans with disbursement between July 1, 2020, and July 1, 2021, the rate for direct subsidized and unsubsidized undergraduate loans is 2.75%, while the rate for graduate and professional programs is 4.30%.